Melapress/wp-security-audit-log/readme.txt

 = Plugin Newsletter =
 To keep yourself updated with what is new and updated in our WordPress security plugins please subscribe to the [WP White Security Plugins Newsletter](http://eepurl.com/Jn9sP).

+**Note: This plugin requires PHP 5.3 or higher to be activated because older versions of PHP are no longer maintained by PHP themselves, which make them prone to security issues.
+For more information or if you need assistance with your version of PHP please get in touch with us by using our [contact form](https://www.wpwhitesecurity.com/contact-wp-white-security/).**

 == Installation ==